aliutkus/groupmap/README.md

 # Group Map: beyond mean and variance matching for deep learning

-Define a `GroupMap` module, to apply an optimal transportation map over a multidimensional input.
-The objective is to transform the input to follow a prescribed arbitrary distribution at the output, like uniform, Gaussian, sparse, etc.
+Define `GroupMap`, `InstanceMap`, `LayerMap` modules, to transform the input so that it follows a prescribed arbitrary distribution, like uniform, Gaussian, sparse, etc.

-> The main difference between `GroupMap` and normalization modules like `InstanceNorm`, `LayerNorm` or `GroupNorm` is it enforces the output to match _a whole distribution_ instead of just mean and variance.
+> The main difference between the `GroupMap`, `InstanceMap` and `LayerMap` modules and their normalization-based counterparts `GroupNorm`, `InstanceNorm` and `LayerNorm` is they enforces the output to match _a whole distribution_ instead of just mean and variance.
+> :warning: In this simplified implementation, there is no tracking of the input statistics and the module always uses the batch statistics for mapping, both at training and test time.

 <img src="groupmap.jpg" width="500">